ibm-cloud-docs/EventStreams/eventstreams145.md

 * Raise a [ticket ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/get-support?topic=get-support-getting-customer-support#using-avatar){:new_window} to request an internal endpoint.

-When you have switched to a Private endpoint, the external or Public endpoints are no longer available.

 Provide the following information:

     * Your cluster ID if you know it.